-This tiny Canadian airport sheltered 7,000 people on 9/11
+Gander: This Canadian airport sheltered 7,000 people on 9/11

 Gander resident Claude Elliott was mayor of the town from 1996 to 2017.

-On September 11, 2001 his day started, he tells CNN Travel, the same as any -- he headed out for his morning coffee.
+Ellilot spoke to CNN Travel in 2019, recalling that on September 11, 2001 his day started the same as any -- he headed out for his morning coffee.

 Within hours, the world was shaken to its core by the terrorist attacks in the United States.

-Note: This story was originally published in 2019.
-It was updated and republished in 2021.